 Dutch-bred Mutsy came to the U.S. in 2007 and sells a collection of high-end, multi-function strollers.

-Next in the Mutsy line is the Evo stroller ($300).
-This 26.6 pound, full featured stroller has full recline, reversible and removable seat, and includes an enclosed footrest and expansion canopy.
+The models.
+Mutsy has streamlined their strollers to include only two options this year.
+The Evo stroller ($400, pictured) is a 26.6 lb., full featured stroller with full recline, reversible and removable seat, enclosed footrest and expansion canopy.
 It is available with a black or aluminum chassis.
 Large foam wheels, a large basket and a height adjustable handle round out the features.

-The Mutsy Igo is the brand’s latest offering.
-The seat is reversible, it comes with a large hood and folds (with the seat on) into a fairly compact footprint.
+The Mutsy Igo is the brand’s multi function offering.
+The seat is reversible, it comes with a extended canopy and folds (with the seat on) into a fairly compact footprint.
+Other features include front wheel suspension, adjustable foot rest, and your choice of foam or air tires (29.1 lbs. with foam tires; 30 lbs. with air tires).
+Tires are quick release for an even smaller folded footprint.
 The cost: a whopping $530.
 The Igo isn’t widely available at the time of this writing.
+Accessories include bassinet, Maxi Cosi infant car seat adapters, step-up board for older kids, foot muff, parasol, shopping basket (no, a basket is not included in the $530 price), cup holder, rain cover and UV cover.

 Our view.
 On paper, Mutsy looks like a slam-dunk—multifunction strollers that just ooze cool Euro chic.
 Unlike other models that tout a faux “European-inspired” label, Mutsy is the real deal.
 These strollers are head turners.

 Yet, so far, Mutsy has barely been a blip on the sales radar at baby stores.
 Why the washout?
 In a word: weight.
 These strollers are too darn heavy.
-Even the “light” version of the 4Rider is 30.6 lbs.
+The Evo is 26 lbs. and the Igo as much as 30 lbs.
 That’s just too much for American tastes.
-Another complaint is the fold: it’s not very easy to figure out . . . and to get the smallest footprint to fit the 4Rider in a trunk, you have to remove the seat.

 Fans of Mutsy cite the super-adjustable handles, and plush fabrics.
 Quality, overall, is excellent.